fd-col/fd-col.github.io/_posts/2023-02-26-Framework-for-industrial-sites.md

 ---
+tags:
-tags: [CNN, Python, Google Colab, QGIS]
+  [1DCNN, Python, Keras, Tensorflow, Sklearn, matplotlib, Google Colab, QGIS]
 ---

   <p>The framework created is responsible for automating the tasks of monitoring and surveillance of safety conditions